asteriskman7/kaiser/README.md

 Kaiser does not do a million other things.

-Kaiser commands start with a percent sign %
+Kaiser commands start with a percent sign %.

-You can see the list of commands and their usage with %help
+You can see the list of commands and their usage with %help.

+Kaiser is built on [discord.js](https://github.com/hydrabolt/discord.js/).